Garry John Wilkins died Saturday, April 6, at the age of 76 after a long battle with cancer.

 In 1993, Garry retired from Barclays instead of accepting another posting in Africa, as he couldn’t bear the thought of leaving his beloved home in the Cayman Islands.
 One of the highlights of his life here was when he was granted Caymanian Status.

-Garry remained in the banking community for many more years, working for companies like Deloitte & Touch and Cayman National Corporation.
+Garry remained in the banking community for many more years, working for companies like Deloitte & Touche and Cayman National Corporation.
 He served on a number of local advisory bodies on fraud and money laundering prevention, including the Royal Cayman Islands Police Service and Chamber of Commerce.